 Open Office Plans: The Ideal

 There’s no denying that open offices first came into being with good intentions.
 The theory was that this new type of layout would encourage collaboration and communication between employees and help to break down the barriers between workers and managers.
+Perhaps you’re wanting to make a switch, from or to an open office plan, which ever one you’re looking to design next you’ll want to find the most ideal office space for your vision.

 It’s true that collaboration can spark new ideas that may not have seen the light of day if workers were entirely isolated.
 And it’s also true that good communication among workers and between workers and management can make a workplace a happier and more productive place to be.
 So why do so many people complain about the open office plans designed to encourage those outcomes?
 Because it’s been shown that open offices simply don’t produce the expected results.